 Evacuation Maps for Natural Disasters.
 Use Miami-Dade County's Evacuation Orders map to find the latest evacuation routes and orders based on your address in Miami.

 Utilities Companies.
-Florida Power & Light or FPL is the power utility company that provides power services for Miami.
+Florida Power & Light or FPL provides power services for Miami.
 Water and sewage is handled by the city.